Enjoyip Battle Score™

 A unified framework for fair, repeatable character matchups across any universe.

+The Enjoyip Battle Score™ is a data-driven system designed to evaluate and compare fictional characters across anime, movies, comics, and video games.
 The goal is not to fuel endless arguments, but to apply measurable feats, consistent scaling rules, and structured reasoning to make outcomes clearer and easier to reproduce.

-Core Evaluation Framework
+Battle Base Score Evaluation Framework

 Attack Potency